SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

 	{: .text-center.small}
 	**Seasonality test for the original (transformed) series**

-4. Another sign that indicates that the presence of seasonality issue should be addressed is the non-seasonal ARIMA model chosen by the automatic model identification procedure.
+4. Another sign indicating that the presence of seasonality is uncertain should be addressed : the non-seasonal ARIMA model chosen by the automatic model identification procedure.
 The details of the RegARIMA model are available in the *Pre-processing* node.